Ford-P/Collisions_in_Processing/README.md

 # Collisions_in_Processing
-This repository is about my progress in understanding collision in processing
+This repository is about my progress in understanding collisions in processing